 VA jumbo loans offer veterans and military buyers significant benefits, especially compared to the conventional jumbo landscape.

-You may need enough cash reserves to cover a certain number of months’ worth of mortgage payments.
-Veterans United currently requires two months’ worth of reserves, and this money can’t come from gift funds.
+Depending on the lender, you may need enough cash reserves to cover a certain number of months’ worth of mortgage payments.
+Veterans United doesn't currently have a cash reserve requirement for most VA jumbo loans.

-Jumbo guidelines will vary depending on the lender, the size of the loan and other factors.
-But they’re often considerably more lenient than what veterans and military buyers will need for conventional jumbo loans.
+Overall, VA jumbo loan guidelines vary depending on the lender, the size of the loan and other factors.
+But they're often considerably more lenient than what veterans and military buyers will need for conventional jumbo loans.

 But between the more relaxed guidelines and down payment setup, VA jumbo financing can offer a tremendous purchasing opportunity for qualified borrowers.